Recompiling with ServBay

 3

-# Run this command in the terminal
+# Run this command in Terminal to check

 $ file /Applications/ServBay/bin/bison